Dragon Kiss/ Morks’ Reign

 The only sounds thereafter were the scraping of tables, chairs and the patter of boots beating a hasty retreat to the tavern door.

-The tavern door burst open, a shaft of brilliant mid-morning sun cut deep into the gloomy interior.
+The tavern door burst open almost losing its hinges.
+A shaft of brilliant mid-morning sun cut deep into the gloomy interior.
 A Gromril encased dwarf, broader than the doorway, confidently crab walked in.
-From behind his gigantic shield and helmet visor he scanned the room.
+From behind his gigantic shield and helmet visor he scanned the barroom.
 Satisfied he crab walked back out into the street.
-A young Runesmith in the livery of King Ulthred and bearing a long handled Runehammer of office then appeared defiantly and aloof in the doorway.
+A young Runic Smith in the livery of King Ulthred and bearing a long handled Rune Hammer of office then appeared defiantly and aloof in the doorway.
 This newcomer seamed shocked to see the place deserted.
 He spied the landlord peering at him from a doorway behind the bar.
 The young dwarf gave him a quizzical raised eye brow.

-The proprietor slowly and gravely shook his head then disappeared into the back rooms.
-The newcomer eyed the place and his gaze finally rested on the sombre hunched form of Thrully.
+The proprietor gave a slight nod toward the inebriate dwarf in the corner then slowly and gravely shook his head before disappearing into the back rooms.
+The newcomer peered through the gloom and his gaze finally rested on the sombre, hunched form of Thrully.

-‘Brother Thrully, thank Grungi.
-I’ve been searching for you.’
+‘Brother Thrully, thank Drunti.
+I’ve been searching for you everywhere.’

 Not a muscle moved in the silence.
-The Runesmith, advanced an arm outstretched in greeting.
+The Runic Smith, arms outstretched in customary greeting, advanced toward him.

 More dumbfounding silence.

 The engineer didn’t stir.
 He merely continued to outstare his beer.
 Knuckles white around the stein.
-The Runesmith became impatient at this impertinent display of disrespect.
+The Runic Smith became impatient at this impertinent display of disrespect.

 ‘Master Thrully, can you hear me?
 I said…’